 Vivant's fossil-fired generation plants have entered into fuel supply contracts to ensure supply.
 Pricing, however, is subject to market conditions affecting both demand and supply.

-Delta P, CPPC and 1590 EC have entered into medium term (2-3 years) contracts with large oil companies in the Philippines.
+Delta P, CPPC, 1590 EC and CIPC have entered into medium term (2-5 years) contracts with large oil companies and fuel distributors in the Philippines.
 CEDC, in the meantime, has long-term contracts with various coal suppliers.